 Certain countries have adopted the CISG subject to authorized declarations and others have accompanied their acceptances with interpretive comments which is a procedure not authorized by the CISG.
 See the annotated sections on each article for more on the effect of reservations made.
 Annotated text of article 92, 93, 94, 95, 96.

 Examples of authorized declarations: Pursuant to Article 94 The Nordic States (Denmark, Finland, Iceland, Norway and Sweden) declared that the entire Convention would not apply to inter-Scandinavian trade between parties from these countries.
 Pursuant to Article 93, several States have made territorial declarations, including Australia who has declared that the Convention shall not apply to the territories of Christmas Island, the Cocos (Keeling) Islands and the Ashmore and Cartier Islands, Denmark has declared that the Convention shall not apply to the Faroe Islands and Greenland, and New Zealand has declared that the Convention shall not apply to the Cook Islands, Niue and Tokelau.
-Pursuant to Article 95, Armenia, China (PRC), Czech Republic, Singapore, St.Vincent & Grenadines, Slovakia and the United States declared that they would not be bound by Article 1(1)(b).
-Pursuant to Article 96, Argentina, Armenia, Belarus, Chile, Paraguay, Russian Federation, Ukraine, and Vietnam have declared that any provision of Article 11, Article 29 or Part II of the Convention that allows a contract of sale or its modification or termination by agreement or any offer, acceptance, or other indication of intention be made in any form other than in writing does not apply where any party has his place in the country that has filed this declaration.
-China (PRC) has filed a similar declaration, but it is not couched in the precise phraseology called for by Article 96.
+Pursuant to Article 95, Armenia, China (PRC), Laos, Singapore, St.Vincent & Grenadines, Slovakia and the United States declared that they would not be bound by Article 1(1)(b).
+Pursuant to Article 96, Argentina, Armenia, Belarus, Chile, N. Korea, Paraguay, Russian Federation, Ukraine, and Vietnam have declared that any provision of Article 11, Article 29 or Part II of the Convention that allows a contract of sale or its modification or termination by agreement or any offer, acceptance, or other indication of intention be made in any form other than in writing does not apply where any party has his place in the country that has filed this declaration.
+China (PRC) had filed a similar declaration, but later withdrew from the Article 96 reservation.

-Examples of interpretive comments that accompanied adoptions of the CISG includes the implementing acts of provinces of Canada, declaration made by Germany and Albania, and one by Hungary.
+Examples of interpretive comments that accompanied adoptions of the CISG includes the implementing acts of provinces of Canada, declaration made by Germany and one by Hungary (which was withdrawn in July 2015).
 Article 98 of the CISG states that "No reservations are permitted unless expressly authorized in this Convention."
 See each country specific page for more on the possible effect of unauthorised declarations.

-Original comments by Albert H. Kritzer.
-Edited by Thomas Neumann.
+Original comments by A. Kritzer.
+Edited in 2021 by G. Alper.